Building & Testing the main board

 Be wary of overheating this component lest the internal insulation could be damaged.

-With everthing else in place, the final component to be fitted is the RFM12B module.
+With everything else in place, the final component to be fitted is the RFM12B module.

 Warning about the risk of Electro-Static Damage (ESD)